TousAntiCovid/clea-server/clea-scoring-conf/README.md

 A third validator ensure that there is no duplicates in the rules list (**validators/NoDuplicates**).

-If at least one of those are not satisfied, the Spring Boot fail to load.
+If at least one of those are not satisfied, the Spring Boot app fails to start.

 TODO: